 What is a Disability?

-Under applicable state and federal laws, an individual with a disability is defined as a person who has a physical or mental impairment that substantially limits one or more major life activity, has a history of such impairment, or is regarded as having such impairment.
+Under applicable state and federal laws, an individual with a disability is defined as a person who has a physical or mental impairment that substantially limits one or more major life activities, has a history of such impairment, or is regarded as having such impairment.

 To determine eligibility for accommodations through Trocaire, any student seeking services are required to provide the Office of Accessibility Services with the appropriate medical, psychological, and/or educational documentation of their disability or mental health impairment from a licensed professional.